What Is Gearing Ratio?

 Gearing ratios are a type of metric used by investors to analyse a company’s financial leverage.
 In other words, gearing ratios demonstrate the degree to which a company’s operations are funded by debt and, consequently, can help paint a picture of the financial health and stability of a business.

-In this article, we will explore the concept of gearing ratio in detail, highlighting the most common gearing ratios, how they are calculated and providing examples of analysing gearing ratios in different industries.
+In this article, we will explore the concept of gearing ratio in detail, highlighting the most common gearing ratios, how they are calculated and provide examples of analysing gearing ratios in different industries.

 Table of Contents